 Expand your capabilities by connecting your NonStop applications to your customers and partners.
 Our SOAPam products are like tunnels, connecting disparate platforms using SOAP messages.

 SOAPam Server allows you to expose your existing Guardian or Pathway servers as industry-standard Web services.
 These Web services can then be accessed from SOAP clients running on virtually any computing platform.
-The product does this while maintaining the security, reliability and scalability of your HP NonStop server and applications.
+The product does this while maintaining the security, reliability and scalability of your HPE NonStop server and applications.

-SOAPam Client allows HP NonStop applications to access Web services that are on any platform, anywhere in the world.
+SOAPam Client allows HPE NonStop applications to access Web services that are on any platform, anywhere in the world.
 It hides the complexity of TCP/IP, HTTP, SSL/TLS, and SOAP required to participate in Web services.

 Your NonStop application simply sends a formatted interprocess message (IPM) to the SOAPam Client Process (SOAPAMCP) which handles all of the details of mapping the IPM elements to a SOAP envelope, exchanging the SOAP envelope with the Web service provider, and parsing the SOAP response into the reply IPM.